Japan yields drop to multi-month lows as traders scrap hawkish BOJ bets

 The yen is now trading at around 144 per dollar, which is a much more comfortable level for business and the economy than the one-year low near 152 of a month ago, and U.S. Treasury yields are "trending down" amid bets the Federal Reserve will start cutting rates next year, Yamaguchi said.

-Benchmark 10-year JGB futures were up 0.7 yen at 146.89.
-(Reporting by Kevin Buckland; Editing by Rashmi Aich)
+Benchmark 10-year JGB futures closed up 0.83 yen at 147.02.
+Bond yields move inversely to prices.
+(Reporting by Kevin Buckland; Editing by Rashmi Aich and Varun H K)